-Health Advisory 4 - Critical Infrastructure - The advisory provides clear guidance for Critical Infrastructure businesses operating in Alaska to protect both communities and industries.
-There are appendices for Seafood Processing Workers; Independent Commercial Fishing Vessels; and Independent Commercial Harvesters.
+Health Advisory 4 - Critical Infrastructure - The advisory provides guidance for Critical Infrastructure businesses operating in Alaska to protect both communities and industries.
+There is an appendix specifically applicable to Seafood Processing Workers.

 On September 1, 2021, Unified Command finalized the update to Unalaska's COVID-19 Emergency Response Plan.
 Changes were necessary due to the wide availability of vaccines for COVID-19 and new information learned about the virus.
 There are now four levels outlining thresholds of risk associated with overwhelming medical facilities: Low, Moderate, Substantial and High Risk.
 Once the risk level is elevated, it will remain for two weeks, at which point the level will be reassessed.
 The Response Plan also identifies recommended protective measures associated with each risk level.
 The general purpose of the plan is to provide guidance to individuals for their personal decision making; to organizations as they make operational decisions; and to the City Council as it considers Community Wide Protective Measures.